 - Communicate to your team and clients regularly

-- Innovate to align your business and customer goals given the current crisis
+- Innovate to align your business and customer goals, keeping the current crisis in mind